Vermont

 Montpelier, VT 05602

-If you become unemployed and have worked in Vermont in the past 18 months, you may be eligible to receive unemployment insurance.
+If you become unemployed and have earned at least a minimum amount in wages within the past 18 months, you may qualify for unemployment insurance benefits.

 How much are Vermont unemployment benefits?